Are you a budding entrepreneur looking to enter the retail trade? Or have you been working on a market stall for many years?

 What types of insurance do market traders need?

 Whether you sell on the street, at an indoor market, are doing the festival circuit or have a regular slot at your local farmer’s market, you’ll need insurance.
-From the legal requirements to the plain common sense, here’s the most common insurance cover taken out by market traders:
+From the legal requirements to the plain common sense, here are the 9 most common insurance cover taken out by market traders:

 - Public liability insurance

 - Insurance if you sell cosmetics or toys

 - Stock cover

 - Business Interruption and Personal Accident insurance